justingolden21/pymove/README.md

 # pymove

-A simple python script to move files
+A simple python script to move files on windows

 You need python 3 to run pymove